-The Jerwood Library provides library services to all the following members of the College: undergraduates, current graduate students, fellows and College staff.
-For more information on access to the library and borrowing rights, please see the Library Policy page on the Intranet.
+The Jerwood Library provides library services to all the following members of the College: undergraduates, current graduate students, Fellows and College staff.

 The library is open 24 hours a day, seven days a week, to the undergraduates, curent graduate students, fellows and staff of Trinity Hall only, using a university card for access.
 The library is usually staffed between 9.00-1.00pm and 2.00-5.00pm and, in addition, a team of Library Support Staff made up of graduate students work in the evenings and at weekends during Full Term.

 Exceptionally, members of other colleges of the University may be admitted to the library to consult a book but should contact library staff for permission prior to any visit.
 Access is usually granted only if resources are unavailable elsewhere in the University, and borrowing is restricted to Trinity Hall’s undergraduates, current graduate students, fellows and staff.